zuora/togai-java-client/docs/EventSchemasApi.md

 <a name="listEventSchemas"></a>
 # **listEventSchemas**
-> EventSchemaListPaginatedResponse listEventSchemas(statuses, nextToken, pageSize, sortOrder)
+> EventSchemaListPaginatedResponse listEventSchemas(status, nextToken, pageSize)

 List event schemas

-Returns a list of event schema with pagination and sort.
+Returns a list of event schema with pagination.

 ### Example
 ```java